Ian Kennedy: Pitching style

 Kennedy's primary pitch as a starter has always been his four-seam fastball, but he started to gain traction as the Diamondbacks' ace when he learned to selectively incorporate off-speed pitches like a two-seam fastball and a cutter into his repertoire.
 In 2018, his final year as a starting pitcher, Kennedy utilized five different pitches: a fastball with an average speed of 92 mph, a 78 mph curveball, an 85 mph changeup, an 88 mph cutter, and an 87 mph slider.
-The mental care that Kennedy takes when deciding when and which off-speed pitch to throw has drawn comparisons to that of Mike Messina and Greg Maddux, both of whom Kennedy observed when he was developing as a pitcher.
+The mental care that Kennedy takes when deciding when and which off-speed pitch to throw has drawn comparisons to that of Mike Mussina and Greg Maddux, both of whom Kennedy observed when he was developing as a pitcher.
 Kennedy is also one of several pitchers to utilize a unique changeup grip known as the Vulcan, in which the ball is gripped with a two-finger split reminiscent of the Vulcan salute in Star Trek.

 In the bullpen, Kennedy maintains a three-pitch repertoire centered around his fastball, with a changeup and a curveball acting as his off-speed pitches.
 His average fastball velocity has steadily increased throughout his major league career, and has been at its highest during the 2021 season, where it carried an average velocity of 94.9 mph.
 His off-speed pitches also became faster after Kennedy transitioned to the shorter innings workload required of a reliever: his curveball jumped an average of 3 mph after moving to the bullpen in 2019, while his changeup simultaneously rose by 2.5 mph.